E-Health/angular2-nuform/README.md

 Created using [angular2-webpack-starter](https://github.com/angularclass/angular2-webpack-starter)

-* Nuform is a touch sensitive form widget that can be embedded in Electronic Health Records (EHR)
+* Nuform is a touch sensitive form widget that can be embedded in Electronic Health Records (EHR).

 ## How to embed